National Cathedral: Ghana is not willed to any individual – Henry Osei Akoto

 National Organizer hopeful for the opposition National Democratic Congress (NDC), Henry Osei Akoto, has re-echoed that the administrative governance of Ghana belongs to no individual interest, but rather depends on the collective effort of its citizens.

-Speaking on the trending issue of the government’s plans to construct a monumental cathedral for the country, the NDC Executive labeled it as a misplaced priority.
+Speaking on the trending issue of the government’s plans to construct a monumental cathedral for the country, the NDC Executive labelled it as a misplaced priority.

 According to him, the budget allocated for the construction of the national cathedral is extreme, considering the fact that the government has failed to address other necessary issues including the school feeding programme brouhaha among others.